The Resistance (album): Promotion and release

 Muse announced the title The Resistance on their Twitter page on 22 May, while the first song was officially announced as "United States of Eurasia" on the official band website, deciphered by fans from a picture of a piece of sheet music held by Bellamy in a photo uploaded on the Twitter page.
-Following this news, Howard posted a blog on his MySpace account detailing the progress made by the band by saying "Yes, The Resistance is on its way.
-Out in a few months hopefully.
-We've just started mixing some tracks and it sounds wicked.
-Still got a bit more work to do but it's coming along nicely."
-The album was mixed by Mark Stent at Muse's studio and was supported by an international tour.

-On 16 June 2009 it was confirmed on the band's official website that the album would be released on 14 September 2009.
-In a Twitter update by Wolstenholme on 23 June, it was revealed that the band had completed the album, with only mastering left to complete in New York.
-On 3 July, the band began updating their Twitter profile with the track listing for The Resistance, which was completed by the end of the day.
-On 14 July, Muse confirmed via Twitter that the first single from the album would be "Uprising".
-On 17 August 2009, iTunes gave 30-second previews for each of the songs on the album.
-"Undisclosed Desires" was uploaded to Muse's official website for streaming by website members on 9 September 2009.
-From 10 September, the album was made available to stream for free on the official website of English newspaper The Guardian.
+On 16 June 2009, Muse announced that the album would be released on 14 September 2009.
+"Uprising" was released as the first single.
+"Undisclosed Desires" was uploaded to Muse's official website for streaming by website members on 9 September.
+From 10 September, the album was made available to stream free through the Guardian website.

 The Resistance was released on iTunes as one of the first iTunes LPs.
 It contains the album as well as added extras such as animated artwork and behind the scenes videos.
-It was later announced in September that a New Moon remix of "I Belong to You" would be included on the soundtrack to New Moon, the second film in the Twilight Saga film series.
-The soundtrack to the first film had featured another song by Muse: "Supermassive Black Hole".
-The New Moon remix has additional guitars added, and omits the "Mon cœur s'ouvre a ta voix" section.
+A remix of "I Belong to You" was included on the soundtrack to New Moon, the second film in the Twilight film series.

-As well as the CD, CD+DVD, LP & download versions of the album, Muse also released a box set containing the CD+DVD, LPs, USB stick containing the album with a bespoke media player & a print.
-A special version, limited to 5000 copies were also made which also contained a DVD containing a 5.1 surround sound mix of The Resistance, this mix also includes a longer version of "Unnatural Selection".
-An instrumental version of the album has been professionally mixed, and is available on the internet.
+As well as the CD, CD+DVD, LP, and download versions of the album, Muse also released a box set containing the CD+DVD, LPs, a USB stick containing the album with a bespoke media player, and an art print.
+A special version of the box set, limited to 5,000 copies, was also produced, containing a DVD with a 5.1 surround sound mix of The Resistance; this mix also includes a longer version of "Unnatural Selection".